tjgore/tj-portfolio/content/articles/project-structure-and-layout-nextjs-blog.md

 Later on in this series, the [post].js page will be updated to dynamically pull in the post content based on the url params passed to the Post component, but for now it's just static with the same content.

 Remember, in this article, we are just doing the project structure, so for now the pages look very plain and unstyled.

+## Meta component with json data and props

 Now, we are going to create the `Meta` component that will store all our page's meta.
 Before we get started with the meta, we will add a `data/general.json` file.